What is middleware?

 Middleware supports DevSecOps (which stands for development, security and operations) methodologies by helping teams build apps faster while also mitigating security risks.

 There are many different types of middleware.
 Some focus on specific types of connectivity, others on particular applications, application components and devices.
 Some combine middleware capabilities for a specific software development task.
-Some of the best-known and most commonly used types of middleware software include the following:
+Here are some of the best-known and most commonly used types of middleware software:

-Remote procedure call (RPC) middleware enables one application to trigger a procedure in another application—running on the same computer or a different computer or network—as if both were part of the same application on the same computer.
+Remote procedure call (RPC) middleware enables one application to trigger a procedure in another application, whether on the same computer or a different computer or network.
+This process makes both applications function as if they were part of the same application on the same computer.

 Data or database middleware simplifies access to and interaction with back-end databases.
 Typically, database middleware is some form of SQL database server.